SAP-samples/teched2025-IN165/exercises/ex2BLR/README.md

 ![Pic 5](../../images/ex2-5-BLR.png)

-For that, we will use Berlin topics ... gives you the chance to learn about topic hierarchies and the city at the same time.
+For that, we will use Bangalore-specific topics ... gives you the chance to learn about topic hierarchies and the city at the same time.

 1. Go to "Try Me!-Tool" used in exercise 1.